FTSE bounces into second half with banks, oil supportive

-LONDON Britain's major share index made a positive start to the second half on Monday, bolstered by strong gains among financials, miners and energy companies as oil prices firmed.
+LONDON (Reuters) - Britain's major share index made a positive start to the second half on Monday, bolstered by strong gains among financials, miners and energy companies as oil prices firmed.

 The FTSE 100 .FTSE ended the day 0.9 percent higher at 7,377.09 points, recovering from losses last week, and was